-When you have a number of editing operations to make, switch to Edit/Select mode while continuing to engage the Handwriting Tool.
-On occasion, your workflow may go faster with Edit/Select on, but with the Handwriting mode deselected.
-You can continue to use the pencil for its touch capability in Edit/Select mode even when the Handwriting feature is off.

-With multiple note input methods available, it is guite possible to have the on-screen keyboard selected while using the Apple Pencil.
-In fact, Symphony Pro will allow an external OWERTY keyboard and/or an external music keyboard to be attached as well.
-Activating a combination of input methods may work best for you when creating and editing your music.
-Try this: open the on-screen keyboard in select mode while continuing to engage the Apple Pencil.
+- Tap the left or right nav-bar arrow to move the Handwriting Area (purple outline) to the previous or next bar with autoscroll - When you have a number of editing operations to make, switch to Select mode while continuing to engage the Handwriting Tool.
+On occasion, your workflow may go faster with Select on, but with the Handwriting mode deselected.
+You can continue to use the pencil for its touch capability in Edit/Select mode even when the Handwriting feature is off. - With multiple note input methods available, it is quite possible to have the on-screen piano selected while using the Apple Pencil.
+In fact, Symphony Pro will allow an external QWERTY keyboard and/or an external music keyboard to be attached as well. - Activating a combination of input methods may work best for you when creating and editing your music.
+Try this: - o Open the on-screen piano in select mode while continuing to engage the Apple Pencil.
 The keyboard can select notes that need simple changes like duration, or pitch change, while the Apple Pencil can draw in articulations and phrase marks.
-The visual feedback of seeing notes on the keyboard, when selected, aids adding and deleting notes significantly easier, particularly with chords.
-In Select Mode, touch the chord to be modified.
-The keyboard shows the notes that have been placed in the selected chord.
+The visual feedback of seeing notes on the keyboard, when selected, aids adding and deleting notes significantly easier, particularly with chords. - o In Select Mode, touch the chord to be modified. - o The keyboard shows the notes that have been placed in the selected chord.
 Simply deselect the unwanted notes on the keyboard.
 More changes can be made directly with the Apple Pencil.
-This method is guite fast, and displays the notes you want to edit in a passage.
+This method is quite fast, and displays the notes you want to edit in a passage.